laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/resource-usage.md

   You can configure resource usage definitions for requests and limitations in Gimlet.
 ---

+**You can configure resource usage definitions for requests and limitations.**

 You can specify resource requests and limits as you can see in the **Resources** settings of deployments.

 To be able to change resource settings, you have to deploy the application first, then click the **Write configuration to Git** button.